-At Pinterest, our mission is to help people discover and do what they love.
-We believe promoted content can play a big role in helping people find ideas and bring them to life, which is why we want ads to be among some of the best stuff you see on Pinterest.
-To make sure of that, we've put together these advertising principles and rules.
+Our mission at Pinterest is to help people discover and do what they love.
+We believe promoted content can play a big role in helping people design their lives, which is why we want ads to be some of the best stuff you see on Pinterest.
+If you follow these guidelines, you’ll be all set for promoting great content on Pinterest.

 Authenticity means being truthful and honest about the product or service you're promoting.
 It also means being transparent with people about what they should expect when they interact with your ad, your site and your products or services.